Surfshark vs Atlas VPN

 Private DNS servers

-Connections are secured with 256-bit AES encryption that renders your data effectively uncrackable.
+Connections are secured with 256-bit AES encryption.
+This is currently considered uncrackable, meaning your activities can’t be monitored by anyone.
 Both VPNs use private DNS servers so no third parties have access to your web history.

 If the VPN connection were to drop, your data could become vulnerable.
 A kill switch prevents this by cutting your internet traffic should this happen.
 This is available via the Surfshark and Atlas VPN desktop and mobile apps.

 Of the two VPNs, only Surfshark offers obfuscation with its NoBorders feature.
 This helps you evade network restrictions in places like China.
-There’s also automatic ad-blocking and malware-scanning.
-AtlasVPN, on the other hand, offers SafeSwap servers that’ll change your IP address every time you visit a new site.
+There’s also automatic ad-blocking and malware-scanning, plus the option to swap your IP address periodically.
+AtlasVPN also offers this feature, though only on its SafeSwap servers.

 Privacy